Interlisp/Interlisp.github.io/content/en/software/install-and-run/windows/native/_index.md

 ﻿---
-title: Install and Run on Windows "natively"
+title: "natively"
 weight: 40
 type: docs
 aliases:
  - /software/install-and-run/running-on-win/
 ---

+# Install and Run on Windows "natively"

 <style>.td-content blockquote { border-left: none; color: inherit; padding-left: 2rem;}</style>

 When running on Windows natively, Medley will be installed into a directory of your choice.
 This directory will contain an isolated copy of the Cygwin environment (an adaptation of Linux tools and apps to Windows) and a version of Medley that runs within that specific Cygwin environment.
 This presence of Cygwin, however, is largely hidden from the user and Medley behaves as if it is a native Windows app.